wf001/fconv/README.md

 ```

 ## Features
-- Converting a file into other formatted file
+- Convert a file into other formatted file

-- Supportted format
+- Supported format
 	- json
 	- yaml
 	- toml

-- To be supportted
+- To be supported
 	- xml
 	- ini

-You can use fconv as command-line tool and Python module.
-In condition of using as a module, fconv supports optional arguments.
+You can use fconv as command-line tool and Python module.In condition of using as a module, fconv supports optional arguments.

 To know which options are available,